VerifiedInc/id-verification-demo-server/README.md

 - not a whole lot of custom config here, hopefully it _jest_ works

 ### Logging
-- [Winston](https://github.com/winstonjs/winston) configured to log to papertrail via syslog
+- [Winston](https://github.com/winstonjs/winston) which logs to system out.
+When deployed, new relic infrastructure agent takes the logs from disk and exports to New Relic.

 ### Environment config
 - dotenv